B-YamMR/MSBD-5001-Kaggle/README.md

  - PCA(the main purpose of PCA here is not decompsition but get rid of correlation)

 Feature Selection:
- - Drop columns: 'playtime_forever','is_free','price','total_positive_reviews','total_negative_reviews','genres', 'categories', 'tags', 'purchase_date','release_date'
+ - Drop features: 'playtime_forever','is_free','price','total_positive_reviews','total_negative_reviews','genres', 'categories', 'tags', 'purchase_date','release_date'
+ - Experiments proved that using 'categories' and 'tags' as features will cause SEVERE OVERFITTING, and drop 'price' or 'pur_rel_itv' will lead to UNDERFITTING.

 Modeling & Evaluation: Try 14 models
  - Linear Regression